How to Embed a PDF in a QR Code

 You need a public URL for your PDF.
 Upload your file to a hosting service:

-- Linkyhost — Upload your PDF and get a shareable link with a built-in viewer instantly
+- Linkyhost — Upload your PDF and get a shareable link with a built-in viewer instantly.
+No account required.

-- Google Drive — Upload and set sharing to "Anyone with the link"
+- Google Drive — Upload and set sharing to "Anyone with the link."
+Note that Google Drive links open a preview with Google's interface rather than showing the PDF directly.

-- Dropbox — Upload and create a shared link
+- Dropbox — Upload and create a shared link.
+Change the

 Step 2: Generate the QR Code

-Once you have the PDF URL, create a QR code:
+Once you have the PDF URL, create a QR code.
+Here is a walkthrough using QRCode Monkey, one of the most popular free generators:

-- Download the QR code as PNG or SVG
+- Download the QR code as PNG for digital use or SVG for print (SVG scales to any size without losing quality)

 Where to Use PDF QR Codes